 This is where all the work gets done but structured in a way that works for you.

-Budget for your projects or departments and then automatically roll them up to the organisation budget.
+Plan for your projects or departments and then automatically roll them up to the organisation budget.
 Choose the date range for your budgets to suit your needs.
 You’re not constrained by a financial year but can choose a calendar year, the current quarter or more.
 Set a custom date range if you want to budget across financial years.
 For example, if you have a project that starts in February and ends in November, set just that date range and enter it all in one go.

 Don’t forget that you can edit the total column.
 This splits your entry over the displayed columns (not necessarily 12 months) if there’s nothing there or it adjusts proportionately if there are existing budgets.
 Combine this with the date range for some clever tricks.
 For example, if you have a rent review every January, first set the budget dates to July – December, enter 6 months rent in the total column and it will spread it.
 Then change the dates to the next 6 months (you can use the arrows to move forward if it’s the same time span) and enter the next period’s rent in the total there.

-Much quicker than entering each month one by one!
+You will find this is so much quicker than entering each month one by one!